Community Grants

 Cottingham Parish Council

 Cottingham’s Friends of Green Spaces Group (FroGS) is undertaking a programme of projects to preserve, safeguard and improve several areas owned by the Parish Council.
-This funding will help transform a third-acre area, part of a pastureland called the Dale, located at the junction of three much-used footpaths, into an accessible space for people to relax, rest, enjoy, meet etc. FroGS plan to supplement the existing extensive flora, effect some structural change to achieve an internal path, and install two bench seats.
-Information boards and nest boxes will promote engagement with this natural haven.
+The RFV funding helped transform a third-acre area, part of a pasture land called the Dale, located at the junction of three much-used footpaths, into an accessible space for people to relax, rest, enjoy, meet etc. FroGS supplemented the existing extensive flora, effected some structural change to achieve an internal path, and installed two bench seats.
+New information boards and nest boxes also promote engagement with this natural haven.

 Transition King's Cliffe (Wildplaces)

-Their funding will go towards installing a tree ID trail in Millennium Wood, and new signage around the Kings' Cliffe greenspaces for the community and visitors.
-This includes waymarking, and a new information board at ‘Meadow Junction’, the site of the recently demolished bridge that used to cross the Kings Cliffe Railway Path.
-They will also be able to expand the community Adder monitoring activities, and improve signage to notify and advise visitors and the community of their vulnerability, and how to behave near them.
-It will enable a radio-tracking project in the spring to establish whether the male adders are interacting with the much larger Fineshade population.
+This group's funding went towards installing a tree ID trail in Millennium Wood, and new signage around the King's Cliffe greenspaces for the community and visitors.
+This included waymarking, and a new information board at ‘Meadow Junction’, the site of the recently demolished bridge that used to cross the King's Cliffe Railway Path.
+They were also able to expand the community Adder monitoring activities, and improve signage to notify and advise visitors and the community of their vulnerability, and how to behave near them.
+It enabled a radio-tracking project to establish whether the male Adders were interacting with the much larger Fineshade population.
+Pictures and more details in Charles Tomalin's blog article.

 Our Lady of Walsingham Primary School

-The funds will be used to help set up a new Forest School area on the school grounds.
+The funds are being used to help set up a new Forest School area on the school grounds.
 An area needs to be cleared and a gate installed.
-In addition, equipment will be purchased to support outdoor learning opportunities by creating learning trails, installing a pond and purchasing tools for children to use as they grow produce throughout the year.
+In addition, equipment is being purchased to support outdoor learning opportunities by creating learning trails, installing a pond and purchasing tools for children to use as they grow produce throughout the year.
 A woodland management plan is bring produced and staff undergoing training in running a Forest School.

 (See also this blog article by Sami Scott.)